 For example, searching "health jobs near me" will display multiple local job options in the Google search.
 Each job will be presented as a "card."
-Selecting a job will provide the position's details including the various options to apply such as directly on the Careers Site, Career Centers, Glassdoor, etc.
+Selecting a job will provide the position's details including the various options to apply such as directly on the Careers Site, Career Centers, Monster, etc.

-Note: Since Google is presenting information to job seekers from various locations, the applicant source in your hiring system will not be cited as Google, but as the original source of the job, such as Careers Page or Glassdoor, etc
+Note: Since Google is presenting information to job seekers from various locations, the applicant source in your hiring system will not be cited as Google, but as the original source of the job, such as Careers Page or Monster, etc

 Google Job Data